digitalbuddha/StoreDemo/README.md

 import org.immutables.gson.Gson;
 ```
  Loads from network & disk have zero reflection and are blazing fast.
 Now that we have a Disk/Network layer, Why not put a Guava cache on top of this to cache inflated models in memory, the demo caches for 1 day.
-All of the above logic is abstracted into a reactive data store.
+All of the above logic is abstracted into a reactive data DAO.
 UI doesn't need to worry about where data is coming from.
 UI can optionally bypass or clear memory cache.

 Libraries used: